t0ry003/GoodChess/README.md

 ------------
 #### Active Features:
-- Only valid chess moves are available;
 - CheckMate is present;
+- Stalemate is present;
 - Right now it's playable only in two phisical players;
-- Available moves highlights
+- Available moves highlights;
+- Piece move animation;
+- Only valid chess moves are available;

 #### Future Updates:
-1. Move animations
-2. Interchangeable board and pieces skins
+1. Interchangeable board and pieces skins
 2. An artifical inteligence player (*A.I.*)

 ------------